Mindful-AI-Assistants/.github/profile/README.md

 ### <p align="center" style="font-size: 200px"> [ૐ](https://github.com/FabianaCampanari/FabianaCampanari/assets/113218619/665fbed5-68e9-459c-8106-8a9b53bb74e0) </p>

-Our approach values collaborative work and fosters a sense of **Oneness**, inspiring us to contribute and implement our codes with the purpose of building something that benefits humanity as a whole.
-This elevated vision is the driving force behind our motivation, radiating **love**, **frequency**, **vibration**, and **joy** in every endeavor.
+Our approach values collaborative work and fosters a sense of , inspiring us to contribute and implement our codes with the purpose of building something that benefits humanity as a whole.
+This elevated vision is the driving force behind our motivation, radiating **love**, **frequency**, **vibration**, and **joy** in every endeavor. [ॐ]()

 ## [What are Copilots, Bots, and Agents?]()